 August had average temperatures and slightly above average rainfall, with lots of sunshine.
 The temperature averaged 70.6 degrees, 0.1 degree per day below normal.
 Maximum temperature was 92.3 degrees on the 31st and a minimum temperature of 51.8 degrees was recorded on the 28th.
 Daytime high temperatures averaged 79.9 degrees, 1.5 degrees above the norm.
 Evening temperatures averaged 61.8 degrees, 1.1 degrees below the norm.
 The last three days of August were very hot and humid, with Hurricane Earl approaching.
 There were only 2 days with 90 degrees or higher this month.

-Sunshine totaled 54% of the possible sunshine hours, 2 points above the norm.
-We had 13 days with 90% or better sunshine and 6 days with 20% of less sunshine.
-We had just 1 day with morning fog in East Wareham.
+Sunshine totaled 60% of the possible sunshine hours, 2 points above the norm.
+We had 11 mostly clear days, 7 partly cloudy days, and 13 cloudy days.
+We had just 1 day with heavy morning fog in East Wareham.

 Precipitation totaled 4.59 inches, 0.52 inches above normal.
 We had measurable precipitation on 8 days, and of those 8 days, 7 had measurable rainfall of 0.10 inches or more.
 The largest 36-hour rainfall was 2.55 inches, with a three-day total of 3.16 inches on the 23rd, 24th and 25th.
 Year-to-date rainfall for 2010 has received 35.00 inches of rain, 3.33 inches above the yearly average for East Wareham and 3.23 inches lower than last year at this time.
 We had 1 early morning thunderstorm on the 17th and high winds for 2 days during the rain event on the 23rd and 24th.